Monday, July 27, 2015

 One can still savour RM2.50 per plate of char sou / minced pork mee at the market in Miri town.

-I was surprised to find out that the first drilling rig in Miri is on top of the hill in the city of Miri - the Canada Hill.
+I was surprised to find out that the first drilling rig in Miri is on top of a hill in the city of Miri - the Canada Hill.
 The hill has a good bird eye view of the city of Miri.
 There is also a Petroleum Museum built next to the old oil rig.

 Food enthusiasts will not be disappointed in Miri.
 We did try to eat as much as our stomach could handle.
 We found out that Lutong Cafe in Lutong serves good roast pork knuckles and asam fish.

 Many of the engineers we employ are graduates of the Curtin University Sarawak.
-We drove intentionally to Curtin campus just to have a look and get a feel of this campus ambient.
+We drove intentionally to Curtin campus just to have a look and get a feel of this campus ambience.
 In fact, one of my nieces is also a graduate from this campus.
 This campus which is tucked in a no-man-land is ideal for “isolating” the students from urban distraction and to “force” them to concentrate in their studies.

 Bandar Seri Bagawan, Brunei